manni8436/dinotopia/README.md

 #### FIRST TIME VISITORS

-* I want the site to be easy to understand on how to navigate throughout the site.
+* I want the site to be easy to understand
+* I want the user how to navigate throughout the site easily.
 * I want the user to be able to create an account easily.
 * I want the content to be easily read and understandable.
 * I want the checkout process to be straightforward and easy to understand.